apache/tvm-rfcs/rfcs/0015_Arm_CMSIS-NN_Integration.md

 Before adding other operators from CMSIS-NN, the integration will be enabled only for softmax.

-P1: Graph partitioner for CMSIS-NN target
+P1: Graph partitioner for CMSIS-NN target for Softmax
 P2: Code generation using existing BYOC
 P3: tvmc support to generate code for CMSIS-NN
 P4: Move this implementation using `tir_to_runtime` from target hooks